 ABOUT THE PHOTOS

-These photos were taken from 2008 until now, they are the result of ten years' intensive work.
+These photos were taken from 2008 until now, they are the result of thirteen years' intensive work.
 In this period and earlier, I accumulated many photos, but here I strive to show only the most representative and the very best of them.

 In the "new work" folder you can always find my new photos, usually not older than 4-5 months.
 The other seven folders are my actual portfolio, selected and rearranged, always up to date.
 My personal favourite is the "mountain visions" folder, which I consider the most representative for my photography, my main direction.